melowntech/workshop/tutorials/geojson-part2.rst

 =============================================================

-This tutorial showcases how to import and visualize GeoJSON data via url and how to modify them programmatically afterwards.
+This tutorial showcases how to import and visualize GeoJSON data via url and how to modify it programmatically afterwards.

 This is the second part of our tutorial series about GeoJSON.
 At this point you should be familiar how to display and apply basic styling to